pandabear15/celestia-bot/README.md

 - After discussion with the mods, it has been determined that the current representation of stickers is sufficient and therefore the dev team will not look back into putting stickers in picture form into logs.
 ### Known issues
-- It is possible for Celestia to repost the same log message multiple times by reacting to the same log message multiple times.
+- ~~It is possible for Celestia to repost the same log message multiple times by reacting to the same log message multiple times.~~ **Addressed in Version 1.2.0.**
 - At roughly 1am PDT on October 9, 2022, Celestia encountered a series of errors that ultimately resulted in Celestia attempting to boot multiple instances of itself, EC2 booting up the test bot, and logs being in an untrustworthy state from that time to roughly 8am of the same day due to the developers being asleep.
 The cause is currently believed to be